jijup/OpenSN/README.md

       - Heavily based on the SIGGRAPH paper [Procedural Noise using Sparse Gabor Convolution](http://graphics.cs.kuleuven.be/publications/LLDD09PNSGC/) and related C++ implementation from Ares Lageo, Sylvain Lefebvre, George Drettakis, Philip Dutre, Katholieke Universiteit Leuven and REVES/INRIA Sophia-Antipolis.
   3. Perlin Noise with Marble Perturbation
   4. Worley Noise
-  5. Curl Noise (in progress)
+  5. Worley Noise with Bezier Curves
   6. Perlin Noise with Splatter Perturbation
   7. Perlin Noise with Wood Perturbation
-  8. Worley Noise with Bezier Curves
+  8. Primed Gradient Noise

 ### UI Implementation:
 A user inferface, utilizing [Dear, ImGui](https://github.com/ocornut/imgui), has been implemented.
 This allows for an enhanced view and increased interaction with the application of which is rendered.